mrismanaziz/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## Why do pirates not know the alphabet?
+They always get stuck at "C".